Oh my, pizza pie!

-- Heat oven to 450°.
-Roll out pizza dough into desired shape and size.
-TIP: If using whole wheat crust, pre-bake pizza crust alone until set but not browned, about 6-8 minutes - this will make the crust easier to handle and crispier when cooked.
+- Roll out pizza dough into desired shape and size.
+TIP: If using whole wheat crust, pre-bake pizza crust alone until set but not browned, about 5 minutes this will make the crust crispier when the pizza is baked.

-- Mix tomato sauce with barbecue sauce (more of either can be added, to taste).
+- Mix the tomato sauce with barbecue sauce (more of either can be added, to taste).
 Spread approximately 1/2 cup of sauce over pizza crust with the back of a spoon to thinly cover the crust, as desired.

 - Sprinkle 3 cups of cheese, 1 cup of chicken, 1/4 cup of onion, half the crumbled bacon on top of the sauce.

 - Bake at 450° for 10-12 minutes until the crust is browned and the cheese is melted and bubbly.